smlindauer/open-model-manager-resources/addons/README.md

 ```

 ## Turn on Logging to Debug with the sas-admin CLI
-Occasionally user would like to get more debug information from log file when troubleshoot certain situation.
+Occasionally a user would like to get more debugging information from a log file when troubleshooting certain situations.
-The SAS Administration (sas-admin) Command Line Interface (CLI) could easily set logging level for specific SAS services in CLI.
+The SAS Administration (sas-admin) Command Line Interface (CLI) could easily set the logging level for specific SAS services in the CLI.
-User can download it at [download site at SAS Support](https://support.sas.com/downloads/package.htm?pid=2133).
+Users can download the sas-admin CLI from the [SAS Support Downloads site](https://support.sas.com/downloads/package.htm?pid=2133).
-The following steps illustrate how to turn on DEBUG level on SAS Model Publish service.
+The following steps illustrate how to turn on the DEBUG level for the Model Publish API service.
 * Download and extract sas-admin;
 * Create a json file (such as modelpublish_debug.json) in the same directory as:
 ```